ras-ros2/ras_wiki/source/examples/quick_start.rst

 This is the quick start example to get started with the RAS.
 RAS is an open source platform, which provides tools and functionality to control the robot.
 To quickly start with the experiment, you can follow this guide.

-1. After the installation of RAS, initialize the **sim** application by running the following command:
+1. After the installation of RAS, initialize the **server** application by running the following command:

 .. code-block:: bash

-    rdi sim init
+    ras server init

 .. image:: ../_static/assets/rdi_sim_init.png
-    :alt: RDI Sim Init
+    :alt: ras server Init
     :align: center

-`rdi sim init` will first pull application specific repositories which are defined in the *repos/apps/ras_sim_lab.repos*, then pull it's dependencies, and after that, pull docker image for the **sim** application.
+`ras server init` will first pull application specific repositories which are defined in the *repos/apps/ras_server_lab.repos*, then pull it's dependencies, and after that, pull docker image for the **server** application.

 .. note::